CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 In this case (tariffs defined in roaming agreements), the CPO should not use the OCPI Tariffs module.

-**B2B tariffs are not described in roaming agreements**: Tariffs are not described in roaming agreements and the CPO transfers them through the OCPI Tariffs module.
+**<ins>B2B tariffs are not described in roaming agreements</ins>**: Tariffs are not described in roaming agreements and the CPO transfers them through the OCPI Tariffs module.

 -   In this case, the CPO manages its tariffs on its own and eMSPs cannot give their insights or validation about applied tariffs.
 -   Moreover, the CPO is not able to differentiate its tariffs according to eMSPs.
 In other words, the tariff is unique whatever the eMSP.